 Hercules Technology SBIC Management, LLC is a wholly-owned subsidiary of the Company.
-Hercules Technology SBIC Management, LLC is the general partner of Hercules Technology II, L.P. and the Company owns substantially all of the limited partnership interests in Hercules Technology II, L.P.
+Hercules Technology II, L.P. and the Company owns substantially all of the limited partnership interests in Hercules Technology II, L.P.
 Hercules Funding I LLC, a Delaware limited liability company, is a wholly-owned subsidiary of the Company.
 Hercules Funding I LLC holds all the ownership interests of Hercules Funding Trust I, a Delaware statutory trust.
 Accordingly, the Company may be deemed to control, directly or indirectly, the following entities: